Posted by Octavia Goredema on Tuesday, February 21, 2017 - 09:00

 Your gut instinct

 Last, but not least, if you’re still in doubt don’t be afraid to acknowledge your gut instinct.
 After taking time to reflect on the job offer, are you nervous but excited, or feeling a little underwhelmed and apprehensive?
-At the end of the day, your heart and your head are essential when it comes your career, so be sure to consider both when deciding on your next move.
+At the end of the day, your heart and your head are essential when it comes to your career, so be sure to consider both when deciding on your next move.

 - Career Q&A: How to Navigate Tricky Salary Negotiations